ASD-Blueprint/desktop.gov.au/blueprint/essential-eight-maturity.md

 ---
 layout: page
 title: Essential eight maturity
+body_class: e8
 ---

 The Essential Eight represents security guidance from the ACSC.
 It prioritises mitigation strategies to assist organisations in protecting their systems against a range of cyber threats.

-This section summarises the blueprint’s maturity level against the Essential Eight.
+This section summarises the blueprint's maturity level against the Essential Eight.
 It is important to note that any modifications outside of the blueprint will require a gap analysis to determine the security implications.

 The previous Essential Eight assessment for the DTA Protected Utility blueprint was performed in June 2020 against that version of the maturity model.
 This was documented in the [Solution Overview](https://github.com/govau/desktop.gov.au/blob/187a2f71f36578c2abc92d2072bda3119dafca43/blueprint/overview.md#essential-8-maturity) (June 2020).